3 Firefighting Foams

 It should be noted that the priority of firefighters and first responders is to protect life and property.
 The information provided supports decision-making about firefighting using AFFF so that potential impacts to the environment can be minimized and mitigated once the fire emergency is ended, or at such time that sufficient resources are deployed to the scene to both handle the fire emergency and mitigate the environmental risks posed by AFFF use.
 Figure 3-1 illustrates the life cycle considerations of AFFF.
-The considerations are discussed in sections 3.3 to 3.8.
+The considerations are discussed in subsequent sections.

 Figure 3-1.
 Life cycle considerations for AFFF.